Program overview

 Career Options

-• Registered Practical Nurse (RPN): Provide direct patient care in various healthcare settings, including hospitals and long-term care facilities.
+• Registered Practical Nurse (RPN): Provide direct patient care in various health care settings, including hospitals and long-term care facilities.

 Many graduates also choose to further their education by completing a Bachelor of Science in Nursing or pursuing advanced skills education in specialty areas such as surgery, dialysis, and emergency care.